aws-samples/streaming-analytics-workshop/workshop/content/flink-on-kda/advanced-scale-and-monitor/flink-dashboard/access-dashboard.md

 ![Flink Dashboard Wide View](/images/flink-on-kda/flink-dashboard-wide-view.png?classes=border,shadow)

 #### This is a running Apache Flink Web Dashboard you would access in any standard Apache Flink workload.

+   {{% notice tip %}}
-#### It is set to Read-Only, so tasks like deploying jars and modifying configuration is not enabled.
+The Flink Dashboard made available to Kinesis Data Analytics for Apache Flink is set to Read-Only, so tasks like deploying jars and modifying configuration are not enabled.
+   {{% /notice %}}

 Take note of the following components of the Flink Dashboard, as they can be useful for troubleshooting your Flink applciations.